• Ntc

 2G continues to be prominent for mobile users in Nepal

-According to the NTA report for Ashar, there are over 3.15 million users on 2G network across Nepal.
-The figure gets dwarfed by the 4G figure, which stands at over 25 million, but that’s obvious.
+As of Mangsir, there are 2.74 million (over 27.44 lakh) users on the 2G network across Nepal.
+The figure gets dwarfed by the 4G figure, which stands at over 26 million with 89.64% population penetration proportion, but that’s obvious.
 What is not obvious is 2G’s stronghold in the country, where over 98% of local levels have access to 4G, a far faster and more reliable broadband network.

 But why are many Nepalese using the 2G network?

-And also, it’s possible that many phone comes with default settings where 2G is the preferred network, so they use this network.
+And also, it’s possible that many phones come with default settings where 2G is the preferred network, so they use this network.
 Let’s not rule out that some people, including those who are more familiar with cellular technologies, may not be aware that they have 4G connectivity in their place and won’t turn it on.
-For which, the telcos and regulator need to make people aware about 4G.
-Check out: How to activate 4G in Ntc, Ncell and put in 4G preferred mode?
+For this, the telcos and regulators need to make people aware of 4G.
+Check out: How to activate 4G in Ntc, Ncell, and put in 4G preferred mode?

 4G Speed factors in Nepal